 - Keeping the Board, the Advisory Council and the full membership informed of all activities of the association;

-- recommending and assisting the board in formulating policies for effective operations and is responsible for their implementation;
+- Recommending and assisting the board in formulating policies for effective operations and is responsible for their implementation;

-- developing and recommending to the board specific long and short range plans for the development of the organization;
+- Developing and recommending to the board specific long and short range plans for the development of the organization;

-- hiring and supervision of any paid staff;
+- Hiring and supervision of any paid staff;

-- acting as a spokesperson for the association; and
+- Acting as a spokesperson for the association; and

 Section 7.2 Additional Staff: Subject to position approval by the Board of Directors, the Executive Director has the hiring and supervision responsibility for any paid staff.
 Job descriptions of all staff will be on file in the MCOA office.

-- Should an active member[s] of the Board of Directors or Advisory Council apply for a staff position with the Agency, they must resign from such board at the time of their Any Director who fails to voluntarily resign at the time of application shall be deemed to have resigned by the act of application.
+- Should an active member[s] of the Board of Directors or Advisory Council apply for a staff position with the Agency, they must resign from such board at the time of their application.
+Any Director who fails to voluntarily resign at the time of application shall be deemed to have resigned by the act of application.

-- Additionally, MCOA staff members who have left employment with the Agency and are hired at a member agency shall be ineligible for participation as a member of the Board of Directors or Advisory Council for a period of two years following the end of their employment tenure with
+- Additionally, MCOA staff members who have left employment with the Agency and are hired at a member agency shall be ineligible for participation as a member of the Board of Directors or Advisory Council for a period of two years following the end of their employment tenure with MCOA.

-ARTICLE VIII STRUCTURE OF THE ASSOCIATION
+ARTICLE VIII STRUCTURE OF THE AGENCY

-Section 8.1 Board of Directors.
-The Board of Directors is established to carry out the business of MCOA on behalf of the full membership
+Section 8.1 Board of Directors: The Board of Directors is established to carry out the business of MCOA on behalf of the full membership

-Director, approve budgets and expenditures, issue public pronouncements, and in general assume the responsibility for oversight of the corporation.
+- Duties of the Board of Directors is empowered to act on behalf of the full membership in matters pertaining to the business of MCOA.
+It will act as the employer and supervisor of the Executive Director, approve budgets and expenditures, issue public pronouncements, and in general assume the responsibility for oversight of the corporation.
 Each Board Member will carry a portfolio and act as an intermediary to the various standing committees, working groups, task forces, and liaisons.
 The Board of Directors will report all actions to the full membership at the quarterly meeting immediately following such action.

-Section 8.2 Advisory Council.
-There is established a MCOA Advisory Council.
-Its purpose is to bring together the various elements of MCOA in order to provide open discussion on essential issues, coordinate efforts, mobilize the general membership, enhance internal communication and review as necessary actions undertaken by the Board of Directors.
+Section 8.2A The Advisory Council is established for the purpose of bringing together the various elements of MCOA in order to provide open discussion on essential issues, coordinate efforts, mobilize the general membership, enhance internal communication and review as necessary actions undertaken by the Board of Directors.
 Upon review of a decision of the Board of Directors, the Advisory Council may request a Board reconsideration.
-Membership will include but not be limited to the Chairs of the various standing and ad hoc committees, working groups, task forces, regional representatives, and community liaisons.
-Regional Representatives will be nominated by the Nominations Sub Committee of the Governance Committee and will be elected by the full membership at the annual meeting.
-Additional members may be appointed by the President as needed.
-A quorum of the Advisory Council shall be twenty five (25).
+Membership will include, Regional Representatives, and Board Members.

 Section 8.3 Standing Committees.